Todi Umbria And Le Marche, Italy Travel Guide

 Learn and use local etiquette; basic greetings show respect.

-Be patient; get into the local rhythm of living and avoid rushing.
+Be patient; embrace the local pace of existence and avoid rushing.

 When shooting portraits of people, always ask for permission first.